 Environmental Protection Agency (EPA).

-This regulation establishes a tolerance for residues of thiram in or on banana.
+This regulation establishes a tolerance for residues of thiram in or on avocado.
 Taminco US, Inc. requested this tolerance under the Federal Food, Drug, and Cosmetic Act (FFDCA).

 Start Further Info

 Susan Lewis, Registration Division (7505P), Office of Pesticide Programs, Environmental Protection Agency, 1200 Pennsylvania Ave.
 NW., Washington, DC 20460-0001; main telephone number: (703) 305-7090; email address: RDFRNotices@epa.gov.

 A. Does this action apply to me?